Photo Credit: Taylor Swift

 If you’re up for some outdoor exercise, pack up your daypack and gear.
 On your way to the Park via the Beaver Meadows Entrance Station, stop by the Scratch Deli & Bakery on High Drive and add a sandwich and drink for lunch.

 Depending on the weather and snow conditions, check out loaner snowshoe equipment from your lodge, or bring your own slip-on microspikes for winter hiking boot traction, and head into the Park for a snowshoeing adventure.

-If you need to rent equipment or buy some new layers to keep warm & dry, stop by The Warming Hut which is on the left side of the street after Coffee on the Rocks.
+If you need to rent equipment or buy some new layers to keep warm & dry, stop by Estes Park Mountain Shop on the way into town via Hwy 34.